BrighterCommand/Docs/source/10/BrighterBasicConfiguration.md

 ```

-if you are using .NET 6 you can make the call direction on your **HostBuilder**'s Services property.
+if you are using .NET 6 you can make the call directly on your **HostBuilder**'s Services property.

 The **AddBrighter()** method takes an **`Action<BrighterOptions>`** delegate.
 The extension method supplies the delegate with a **BrighterOptions** object that allows you to configure how Brighter runs.